 Critical Incident Prevention

-Identify resources available from the public (local, state, and federal government) and private sectors.
+- Identify resources available from the public (local, state, and federal government) and private sectors.

-Identify best practices for the prevention of critical incidents.
+- Identify best practices for the prevention of critical incidents.

-Prioritize incidents according to the ability to control them.
+- Prioritize incidents according to the ability to control them.

-Categorize critical incidents in terms of probable occurrence.
+- Categorize critical incidents in terms of probable occurrence.

-Assess types of situations and determine a response, with appropriate resources.
+- Assess types of situations and determine a response, with appropriate resources.

-Review the application of risk assessment techniques to the prevention of critical incidents.
+- Review the application of risk assessment techniques to the prevention of critical incidents.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.